-It is not a name change, it is a change that has been accompanied by new features, among which we can highlight:
+It is not a name change; it's a change that has been accompanied by new features, among which we can highlight:

 Jira Work Management is no exception to the rest of the entire Atlassian suite of products.
 They're constantly improving and adding value through functionalities that help companies adapt themselves to the best work practices for each type of team.

-The features this product incorporates represent somehow the Atlassian evolution to Cloud, which vindicates the commitment of the Australian software company to continue offering more value in this type of hosting.
+The features this product incorporates somehow represent the Atlassian evolution to Cloud, which indicates the commitment of the Australian software company to continue offering more value in this type of hosting.
 They have already promised more features with a particular focus on reporting for future releases.

 This view is there to visualize work at the issue level in a single place and allows you to manage and edit work in a simple and intuitive way.
 The biggest novelty is that it allows inline editing.

 This is one of the elements that will help you to improve the control of your information in Jira; this view allows you to administrate tasks month by month.
 It is ideal to visualize delivery dates.

 It is some sort of a Gantt Chart that adds information about the assignee and status.
 This view allows planning and establishing dependencies for assigning work and planning larger projects.
 It is recommended for those work projects that have a life that goes beyond one month.